sanghuynh0929/GomokuAI/README.md

 $ ./AI

+You could compile the AI similarly on a Unix-based operating system.

 # On a Windows machine:

 You will need a C++ compiler to run the AI.
 You could download MinGW via https://sourceforge.net/projects/mingw/